 One major problem with L2TP/IPsec is it defaults to the internet Port 500, which makes it easily detectable and blocked.
 If you live in an area that blocks the use of VPNs, this may not be your best option.

 SSTP: Proprietary Microsoft Protocol – Windows Only

-One key advantage of SSTP is it can defeat many forms of VPN blocking by using TCP port 443, which is the common port all SSL websites use.
-There’s a good chance you can access SSTP to get around VPN blocking if running Windows.
-This is so common in most parts of the world that online snoops rarely recognize SSTP.
+One key advantage of VPNs using SSTP is they can defeat many forms of VPN blocking by using TCP port 443, which is the standard port all SSL websites use.
+There’s a good chance you can access SSTP to get around VPN blocking if using a router running Windows.
+This operating system is so prevalent in most parts of the world that online snoops rarely recognize SSTP.
 Experience private geo-blocked content using SSTP on Windows on a secure server.

 OpenVPN: Open Source Trusted Secure